Restaurant Design Guide

 Restaurant Furniture Spacing Guidelines

-For safety assurance and to allow for the free flow of traffic for customers and servers there needs to be a minimum space allowance for the traffic path between the various furniture items.
-Below are some guidelines served to assist you in determining the ideal seating space and table height you should consider:
+To ensure safety and allow for the free flow of traffic for both customers and servers, there needs to be a minimum space allowance for pathways between various furniture items.
+Below are some guidelines to assist you in determining the ideal seating space and table height you should consider:

-Tables set on a diagonal 24" - 36" between corners
+Tables set on a diagonal Tables Set on a Diagonal 24" - 36" Between Corners

-One thing to remember when planning your layout and purchasing the furniture is to match the tables and seating heights:
+One important consideration when planning your layout and purchasing furniture is to match the table and seating heights:

 Table Height Seating Height